IPCC-WG1/Chapter-2_Fig10/Readme_for_code_fig2.10.txt

 #
 # *Comments
 # The figure is produced on basis of the historical ERF time series derived by
-# Chapter 7 Chapter Scientists Chris Smith and published in the
+# Chapter 7 Chapter Scientists Chris Smith and published in the Annex III: Radiative Forcing : https://www.ipcc.ch/report/ar6/wg1/downloads/report/IPCC_AR6_WGI_AnnexIII.pdf
-# “Annex Climate Tables”

 # 1)convert to NetCDF using tx2nc.ksh
 # 2)plot with ploterf.ncl